top of page

 Community Collaborations

-• John Gullo Home for Children: Our young artists painted rock markers for the plants in the new garde
+• El Cardonal Children's Home: Our young artists painted rock markers for the plants in the new garden.

 • Día del Niño and Dia de Los Muertos: Crescent Moon Project, along with the local Rotary Club, sponsors these traditional Mexican celebrations.